wegue-oss/wegue/docs/workshop.md

 }
 ```

-Open your browser that runs Wegue and refresh the page (typically clicking F5 on your keyboard).
+Open your browser that runs Wegue and refresh the page (typically pressing F5 on your keyboard).
 Now you should see this web map:

 ![minimal webmap](_media/workshop/minimal-map.png)